Simplyalex99/EECSCalculator/README.md

 - refresh the extension
 - enable the extension as if might be set off and not appear next to extension icon.
 - To see eecs gpa, go to your degree progress report page (https://myacademicrecord.students.yorku.ca/degree-progress-report) with  the page showing the grades and  check the console!
 You can now see your eecs gpa whenever you need to even if grade report    updates
+-  **Note: If the following error appears on the console "runtime.lastError", refresh the webpage **

 ### To-do:
 Allow a pop up window to display eecs gpa.